David Cameron says sorry to 'frustrated' Nadine Dorries

 In the event, Mr Cameron did not attend the debate on Ms Dorries' amendment to the Health and Social Care Bill, which followed prime minister's questions, which would have stopped abortion providers giving NHS-funded counselling to women.

-It comes amid growing concern among backbench Conservative MPs that the Liberal Democrats are exerting too much influence over coalition policy across a range of issues.'Not machiavellian'
+It comes amid growing concern among backbench Conservative MPs that the Liberal Democrats are exerting too much influence over coalition policy across a range of issues.

 In her question to Mr Cameron, Mrs Dorries said: "The Liberal Democrats make up 8.7% of this Parliament and yet they seem to be influencing our free school policy, health and many issues including immigration and abortion.